reediculous456/Reediculous-Cogs/verifier/README.md

 - This cog does not stop users from interacting with your server.
 The intent is that you lock all desired functionality behind the assigned verification role.
 - This cog does not offer a way for a user to contact a mod if they fail verification.
 My recommendation is to have a channel where users can ask for help if they fail verification.
+- To help prevent issues with users failing verification, answers are not case sensitive.
+This means that "Paris" and "paris" are considered the same answer.
+Also, special characters are removed from answers before comparison.
+This means that "Paris!" and "Paris" are considered the same answer.

 ## Installation